roberts1000/rspec_starter/README.md

 ## Configuration

-The entire idea behind start_rspec is to standardize the process of starting application.
+The entire idea behind start_rspec is to standardize the process of starting RSpec for an application.
 You can modify the `bin/start_rspec` file to do whatever you want.
 If you open that file, you'll see that it does one thing - it calls the following command in the context of the root folder, of your project:

     RspecStarter.start(prepare_db: true, remove_tmp: true, allow_xvfb: true)

 The arguments passed to `start_rspec`, represent the defaults you consider important for achieving a clean RSpec run.
-If your particular project doesn't have a DB, or you don't need it prepared before each Rspec run, you could turn that step off by passing `prepare_db: false`.
+If your particular project doesn't have a DB, or you don't need it prepared before each Rspec run, you can turn that step off by passing `prepare_db: false`.

-Be careful about the steps you enable/disable inside the script file.  **The goal is to define steps that help people, with limited knowledge of the project, successfully run RSpec.**  It's best to have the bin/start_rspec define the best way to run rspec for newbies.
-You can disable specific steps by passing in command line options.
+Be careful about the steps you enable/disable inside the script file.  **The goal is to define steps that help people, with limited knowledge of the project, successfully run RSpec.**  It's best to have `bin/start_rspec` define the best way to run RSpec for newbies, then disable specific steps by passing in command line options on a per-run basis.
 Run `bin/start_rspec --help` to see a list of available options.

 ## Contributing